antononcube/MathematicaVsR/Projects/QuantileRegressionWorkflows/README.md

 ### Performance

-Because of specialized algorithms developed by Roger Koenker et al. the package `quantreg`, \[RKp1\] produces Quantile Regression fits much faster than the package \[AAp3\].
+Because of the specialized algorithms developed by Roger Koenker et al. the package `quantreg`, \[RKp1\], produces Quantile Regression fits much faster than the package \[AAp3\].
 (The latter uses the built-in Mathematica functions `LinearProgramming`, `Minimize`, and `NMinimize`.
 `LinearProgramming` is the fastest.)